SWOSSAA CONSTITUTION

 Board of Directors

-The Executive Committee of the Board, hereafter
+The Executive Committee of the

-SWOSSAA business between meetings of the Board.
+to transact SWOSSAA business between meetings of the Board.
+The executive is composed of members of the

-The executive is composed of members of the Board and is responsible to
+Board and is responsible to the Board.

 4.2.1 -- Members

-The Executive shall consist of: the President, the
+The Executive shall consist of: the

 4.2.2 -- Voting

-The quorum for the transaction of business
+The quorum for the transaction of

-shall be four (4) members.
-Each member
+business shall be four (4) members.
+Each

-of the Executive shall have one(1) vote.
+member of the Executive shall have one(1) vote.
 A majority vote will carry or defeat a

 motion.